dwysocki/lucifers-screwdriver/README.md

 where `<MPCORB file>` and `<MOID file>` are the same files mentioned earlier, and `<k>` is an integer (1 or greater) representing the number of neighbors to use in the classification.
 If you set `k = 1`, you are cheating, and will just get the original labels.
 Setting `k` higher will consider other objects.
 In practice, you should do the training on one set of objects, and the predictions on another set.
 Read about [cross validation](https://en.wikipedia.org/wiki/Cross-validation_%28statistics%29) for more on this.

+# Performance and Improvements

 Ultimately we find our method to be less effective than we would like.
 Using `k = 2` correctly identifies 3.99% of PHA's, and has no false positives.
 Raising `k` gives progressively worse results.

-A more complete study should make use of a more advanced classification method.
-If time had permitted, we would have chosen to use [Deep Learning](https://en.wikipedia.org/wiki/Deep_learning).
+Still, the basic structure of the method is effective.
+With the use of a better classifier than kNN, as well as additional features for training, this has the potential to be effective.
+[Deep Learning](https://en.wikipedia.org/wiki/Deep_learning) is a popular classification method today, due to its powerful capabilities, and if time had permitted, we would have used it instead of kNN.

 # Credit